NEET 2023 Exam: Date, Answer Key (Out), Result, Cutoff, Syllabus, Pattern

 - What is allowed : half sleeve shirts/T-shirts, Trousers and simple pants and sandals and chappals with thin soles

 - What is not allowed : clothes with zip pockets, pockets, big buttons or elaborate embroidery, Kurta Pyjamas and shoes

-- What is not allowed : clothes with elaborate embroidery, flowers, brooches or big buttons, full arm length sleeves, high heels and thick sole shoes and jewellery like earrings, nose rings, rings, pendants, necklace, bracelet or anklets
+- What is not allowed : Clothes with elaborate embroidery, flowers, brooches or big buttons, full arm length sleeves, high heels and thick sole shoes and jewellery like earrings, nose rings, rings, pendants, necklaces, bracelets or anklets

 Customary Dress Code for NEET - Certain religions prescribe a customary dress code.
 Students who belong to such religions must have indicated in their application for NEET.
-For example, Sikh candidates can carry traditional Kangha, Kara, Kirpan with them to the NEET 2022 exam hall.
+For example, Sikh candidates can carry traditional Kangha, Kara, and Kirpan with them to the NEET 2023 exam hall.

 They must submit the photograph to be pasted on the NEET exam attendance sheet.